Research at GVSU

 David Zeitler, Ph.D., Associate Professor of Statistics

-- Empirical Spectral Test - collaborative research with WMU Computer Science and Statistics faculty using multidimensional spatial Fast Fourier Transforms in R on our analytics server and at the WMU High Performance Computational Science Laboratory.
+- Empirical Spectral Test - collaborative research with WMU Computer Science and Statistics faculty using multidimensional spatial Fast Fourier Transforms to study random data sources.

 - Application of high performance statistical computing, Bayesian techniques and reproducible research particularly to varied aspects of Biological and Health Sciences related work from understanding costs of end of life health care to cellular level study of protein movement.

 Jeroen Wagendorp, Ph.D, Professor of Geography and Sustainable Planning

 - R web modules for local K-12 schools to illustrate statistical concepts